woocommerce/projects/readme.txt

 We encourage everyone to contribute their ideas, thoughts and code snippets.
 This can be done by forking the [repository over at GitHub](http://github.com/woothemes/projects/).

+= Can I display a tesitmonial on a project page? =

+You sure can!
+Read about how in the [documentation](http://docs.woothemes.com/document/adding-testimonials-to-projects/).

 == Screenshots ==

 1. The projects base page